England. Change location

 Block 1: Social psychology for a contemporary society

 In the first block, you'll be asked: How are we changed by our changing world?
 What can social psychology tell us about life today and contemporary people?
 What do social psychologists contribute to discussions of big issues like globalisation, new media and surveillance technologies, mobility and migration, political change and economic crises?
-You'll also consider the power of psychology itself, looking at ways that psychological knowledge has impacted on our daily lives.
+You'll also consider the power of psychology itself, looking at ways that psychological knowledge has impacted our daily lives.
 The areas of social psychology covered in this block include critical social psychology and research, and social psychology linked to theories of the subject.

 Block 2: New encounters across cultures in a globalised world

-You'll explore the relationships between individuals and cultures in modern diverse societies.
+You'll explore the relationships between individuals and cultures in modern, diverse societies.
 Looking at the encounters between people in a world of increased mobility, you're asked: What happens when different cultures meet?
 What are the potential barriers?
 Can intercultural dialogue be achieved?
 You'll study how new encounters can lead to both conflicts and positive cultural mixing.
 The block also asks: What are the politics of identity and difference in today’s mobile society?
 The approaches covered include sociocultural psychology and social representations theory.

 Block 3: Social psychology and participation: understanding and effecting change